If you already are in Sweden and want to apply for a residence permit to live with someone in Sweden

 - it is clear that you would have been given a residence permit if you had submitted your application before you came to Sweden and

 - it is not reasonable to require you to travel back to your country of origin to apply.

 You may not need to leave Sweden to apply if you

-- are a parent and custodian of a child who has a residence permit or who is a Swedish citizen
+- are a parent and legal guardian of a child who has a residence permit or who is a Swedish citizen

 - have or are expecting a child with a person who is a Swedish citizen, has a permanent residence permit or has some other permit entitling them to live in Sweden (you yourself also have to live together with the child).

 The person you are going to live with in Sweden must be able to support you all and must have a home of a sufficient size and standard that you all can all live in.
 There are some exceptions to the requirement concerning support and a home that you can read more about on the page For the relative in Sweden.